Tensor Q-Rank: New Data Dependent Definition of Tensor Rank: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{ith} the development of data science, the multi-dimensional data structures are becoming more and more complex.
-The low-rank tensor recovery problem, which aims to recover a low-rank tensor from observed tensor, has also been extensively studied and applied.
+With the development of data science, multi-dimensional data structures are becoming more and more complex.
+The low-rank tensor recovery problem, which aims to recover a low-rank tensor from an observed tensor, has also been extensively studied and applied.
 The problem can be formulated as the following model: